Yuvi-App/Yu-CrossHermit/README.md

 - Fixes Resolution and Force Fullscreen mode
 - Ensure the game runs smoothly on Win10 and new hardware
 - Scale up Textures
-- Translate the important stuff to enjoy the game
+- Translate the important stuff to enjoy the game (This has turned into a near full translation project)
 - Reimport modified Assest for translation purposes (this game uses alot of image text)
 - Enable Debug Mode (if possible)
 - Everything else is extra